 Have you ever visited a homepage only to hear sound playing seemingly from nowhere?
 If so, then you know how distracting and even annoying this can be.
 If your user has loaded several tabs in their browser window, it can be a mad hunt to find which tab is responsible for the autoplaying video or audio file.

 It annoys customers, because they hate it when decisions are made on their behalf.
 Your customers want to make decisions themselves.
 The choice of playing a video, audio or any media clip is theirs.
-That’s why autoplay audio or video can kill your conversions.
+That’s why autoplay audio or video can kill your conversions and reduce your website optimization.

 Podcast experts such as John Lee Dumas, James Shramko and others produce a lot of audio and video content.
 But, they make sure that if users want to see the video or listen to the audio, they have to click the play button.